A straightforward and comprehensive math curriculum that's easy to teach.

 With the right resources, most homeschooling parents can easily teach math, elementary and beyond, at home.
 Teaching your child foundational math skills can be fun, especially with colorful learning tools and real-world lessons.
 Many publishers have adapted math learning materials for home use to equip parents for the job.

 When choosing a math curriculum, there are many factors to consider, such as your child’s age, previous school attendance, and potential career interests.
-Our buying guide will introduce you to some of the best math learning materials that can lead both you and your child to success.
+Our buying guide will introduce you to some of the best math learning materials that can lead both you and your child to succeed.

 First, let’s talk about the Common Core.
 Some math learning materials boast that they are aligned with Common Core standards.
 These standards have been controversial in some education circles since they were implemented in 2010, and much of the debate centers on math.